sul-dlss/was_robot_suite/README.md

 It consists of 1 robot:

 * `start_special_dissemination`: chooses the proper disseminationWF (seed or crawl) based on the WAS object type.

+# DO NOT MERGE - bogus PR to test merge script